borfebor/alpaca_app/README.md

 ### Data visualization

 ![Photo 4.
 Visualization tab](https://github.com/borfebor/alpaca_app/blob/main/Screenshots/viz_option.png)
 This tab allows to explore some summary statistics of the data.
-As it is the number of proteins quantified (`Quantified proteins`) per sample and summary statistics of the measured intensities per sample represented as a boxplot (`intensities`).
+As it is the number of proteins quantified (`Quantified proteins`) per sample and summary statistics of the measured intensities per sample are represented as a boxplot (`intensities`).
 Additionally, principal component analysis (`PCA`) and intensity distribution (`Distribution plot`) were added to the assessment of the sample quality.
 The fitting of calibration standards can be visualized in the `Calibration curve`.
 Finally, a `heatmap` can be drawn and exported if desired.

 ### Your Data

-This section corresponds to the quantified data allowing the user to export it for further analysis.
+This section corresponds to the quantified data, allowing the user to export it for further analysis.
 The data is exported as CSV.
-The data can be pivoted if the export format is not the desired, as by default it specified a row per protein quantified in each sample.
+The data can be pivoted if the export format is not desired, as by default it specifies a row per protein quantified in each sample.
 Quantified data can also be filtered and sorted to export just a selected set of proteins.